flaviotruzzi/flaviotruzzi.github.io/_posts/least-squares.md

 layout: post
 title: Least Squares
 category: Statistical-Learning
-date: 2016-11-05 19:14:00
+date: 2016-11-06 23:50:00
 author: Flavio Truzzi
 cover: https://images.unsplash.com/photo-1462663608395-404cb6246eaf?fit=crop&fm=jpg&h=400&q=100&w=1450
 use_math: true
 ---

 Usually, I say that new is always better!
-However, with so many people talking about deep learning, they forget that some tasks do not require a complex model, and we can still do great with more traditional models.
+Yet with so many people talking about deep learning we forget that some tasks do not require a complex model.
+We can still do great with more traditional models.
 Today I want to talk about how to fit a linear model!
 If you want you can jump to the [code](/statistical-learning/2016/11/05/least-squares.html#code).

 ## Linear Model